PaddlePaddle/PARL/examples/NeurIPS2018-AI-for-Prosthetics-Challenge/README.md

 # The Winning Solution for the NeurIPS 2018: AI for Prosthetics Challenge

 This folder contains the competitive solution of team `Firework`, who have won the NeurIPS 2018: AI for Prosthetics Challenge.
 It consists of three parts.
-The first part is our final submited model, a sensible controller that is able to follow random target velocity.
+The first part is our final submitted model, a sensible controller that can follow random target velocity.
 The second part is used for curriculum learning, to learn a natural and efficient gait at low-speed walking.
 The last part learns the final agent in the random velocity environment for round2 evaluation.

 For more technical details about our solution, we provide:
 1. [[Link]](https://youtu.be/RT4JdMsZaTE) An interesting video demonstrating the training process visually.
 2. [[Link]](https://docs.google.com/presentation/d/1n9nTfn3EAuw2Z7JichqMMHB1VzNKMgExLJHtS4VwMJg/edit?usp=sharing) A PowerPoint Presentation briefly introducing our solution in NeurIPS2018 competition workshop.
 3. (coming soon)A full academic paper detailing our solution, including entire training pipline, related work and experiments that analyze the importance of each key ingredient.

 **Note**: Reproducibility is a long-standing issue in reinforcement learning field.
-We have tried to guarantee that our code is reproducible, testing each traning sub-task for three times.
+We have tried to guarantee that our code is reproducible, testing each training sub-task three times.
 However, there are still some factors that prevent us from achieving the same performance.
 One problem is the choice time of a convergence model during curriculum learning.
 Choosing a sensible and natural gait visually is crucial for subsequent training, but the definition of what is a good gait varies from different people.

 ## Dependencies